 Next we go to Byron Pope with Tudor Pickering Holt.
 Please go ahead.

 Good morning.
 Just have one question on capital allocation.
-Now that you're evaluating all of your investments through a turn on capital versus growth lens, in thinking about the 2020 guidance, CAPEX is slattish year over year.
-I would think that North America would be down directionally.
+Now that you're evaluating all of your investments through a return on capital versus growth lands, and thinking about the 2020 guidance as capex is flattish year over year, I would think that North America would be down directionally.
 So it sort of implies that you've got some attractive opportunities to allocate capital internationally and offshore in 2020.
-So I was not asking for specific color, but just wondering if you could maybe give a little bit more of a sense for the investment opportunities that you guys have both internationally, onshore as well as globally offshore in 2020.
+So I was not asking for specific color, but just wondering if you could maybe give a little bit more of a sense for the investment opportunities that you guys have both internationally onshore as well as globally offshore in 2020.

 Yeah, indeed.
 I think we'll comment on that.
 Why don't you comment on this, Stéphane?

 Sure, sure.
 Good morning, Byron.
-So as you said, our 2020 CAPEX, when you exclude multi-client and our APS investment, will be more or less in line with what we spent in 2019.
-So it's 1.7 billion.
-What will be different, however, is how we will allocate this across all different businesses as we apply our new capital stewardship process.
-So to illustrate this, the CAPEX that will go to our international businesses will increase in 2020 to 85% of the total spend.
+So as you said, our 2020 CAPEX, when you exclude multi-client and our APS investment, will be more or less in line with what we spent in 2019, so it's 1.7 billion.
+What will be different, however, is how we will allocate this across our different businesses as we apply our new capital stewardship process.
+So to illustrate this, the capex that will go to our international businesses will increase in 2020 to 85% of the total spend.
 As a reference, this percentage was just above 55% two years ago, so it's a significant switch.
-And also we'll redirect a large portion of that international CAPEX to business units that are creative to our overall margins and will have a specific focus on new technology that generate premium pricing.
+And also, we'll redirect a large portion of that international capex to business units that are accretive to our overall margins, and we'll have a specific focus on new technology that generates premium pricing.

 Very helpful.
 Thank you.
 I'll turn it back.

-Next we go to Mark Bianchi with Cohen.
-Please go ahead.
+Next, we go to Mark Bianchi.
+With Colin, please go ahead.

-So I think I'll take that question as well, Stephane, here.
+So I think I'll take that question as well, Stefan, here.
 But just before we discuss 2020, I just want to quickly take us back to 2019.
-Our total investment for APS was 780 million, and this was already down 200 million compared to 2018.
+Our total investment for APS was $780 million, and this was already down $200 million compared to 2018.
 We said in the past that we'll be managing our APS portfolio on a cash flow positive basis, and cash flow is really the focus.
 We modulate the level of investment accordingly.
-And I can confirm that with this 780 million CAPEX in 2019, we did generate quite a bit of positive free cash flow, actually even a bit above our initial expectations.
+And I can confirm that with this 780 million capex in 2019, we did generate quite a bit of positive free cash flow, actually even a bit above our initial expectations.
 So now when you get into 2020, we have finalized our plans for each of our APS projects, and I can say that the free cash flow from APS will increase beyond 2019 significantly, actually.
-So the corresponding level of investment will clearly be lower than in 2019, particularly on the back of the Argentina divestiture, but we will maintain the level of investment that's necessary to generate that positive cash flow.
+The corresponding level of investment will clearly be lower than in 2019, particularly on the back of the Argentina divestiture, but we will maintain the level of investment that's necessary to generate that positive cash flow.

 I want to add a little bit more on the cash.
 I know the question is around the APS investments, but I wanted to highlight the strengths that we have seen in 2019 that it will continue in 2020 on cash generation.
-As I said in my prepared remark, the total free cash flow reached 2.7 billion, and when you look at our commitment on the return of capital, be it dividend or the buyback that will continue, it's more or less met by our generation of a free cash flow.
-In addition to this, when you look at the investment, the divestment that we made, the proceeds that came from the two transactions, we were able to reduce the debt, and we ended up with $13.1 billion.
-So going forward, this will continue to be a focus, and I took over to mention this fact because there was a lot of questions in the past on our meeting the dividend cash flow requirement, and as you see in 2019, we were able to mitigate the situation and get to a point where we are within just a tenth of a million of dollars.
+As I said in my prepared remark, the total free cash flow reached $2.7 billion.
+And when you look at our commitment on the return of capital, be it dividend or the buyback that will continue, it's more or less met by our generation of a free cash flow.
+In addition to this, when you look at the investment, the divestment that we made, the proceeds that came from the two transaction, we were able to reduce the debt and we ended up with $13.1 billion.
+So going forward, this will continue to be a focus and I took over to mention this fact because there was a lot of questions in the past on our meeting the dividend cash flow requirement, and as you see in 19, we were able to mitigate the situation and to get to a point where we are within just a tenth of a million of dollars.

-No, I think this is very specific to the capital intensive or the RodLift specific business.
-What we believe is our strength as an organization, our technical focus as an organization is not necessarily best aligned with the support of this business, and we believe that there are partners that could and will certainly with a focused approach being a better place to execute this RodLift business in North America.
-So that's very similar to what we considered in the past for drilling tools where we reached a decision to divest.
+No, I think this is very specific to the capital-intensive road lift specific business.
+What we believe our strengths as an organization, our technical focus as an organization is not necessarily best aligned with the support of this business.
+And we believe that they are partners. that could and will certainly, with a focused approach, be a better place to execute this road leaf business in North America.
+So that's very similar to what we considered in the past for drilling tools, where we reached a decision to divest.
 Here we are evaluating that decision.

 Thanks.
 Good morning.
 Simon, can you talk about your free cash flow margin?
 Do we attain the double-digit margin in 2020?
 And then secondly, can you also comment on expected working capital performance for the first half of this year?
-Last year that was a challenge.
+Last year, that was a challenge.
 You consumed a lot of cash in Q1 and then Q2 as well.
-I'm just curious as to what your expectations are for working capital in the first half of this year.
-Sure,
+I'm just curious as to what your expectations are for working capital in the first half of of this year?

-Bill.
-I'm going to cover a bit about 19 and give you an indication going forward, but Stephen will also be free to comment on 2020.
+Sure, Bill.
+I'm going to cover a bit about 2019 and give you an indication going forward, but Stephan will also be free to comment on 2020 onward.
 As far as our profile is concerned, and you know this, the first half of the year we consume a bit of liquidity in the working capital.
-In the first quarter normally there is a consumption because of compensation related payments on year-end bonuses that comes during the first quarter.
-And as you saw in 19, during the second half we improved this working capital and we produced the free cash flow required.
+First quarter normally there is a consumption because of compensation related payments on year-end bonuses that comes during the first quarter.
+And as you saw in 2019, during the second half, we improved this working capital and we produced the free cash flow required.
 2020 will be similar profile.
-In the first quarter we're going to consume cash in the working capital, but as we have declared we are improving our free cash flow generation.
-And our expectation in 2020 will be 2019 or even better.
+In the first quarter, we're going to consume cash in the working capital, but as we have declared, We are improving our free cash flow generation and our expectation in 2020 will be 2019 or even better.
 So this is where we are.
 The road towards a double digit is well defined and I think implementation of the strategy will get us over there.

 Your math is correct.
-I mean the double digit is an objective and probably 2020 will not be reaching there.
+I mean, the double digit is an objective, and probably 2020 we will not be reaching there.

 Okay, thanks.

 Thanks.
 I wanted to ask about Cameron and 1C in particular.
-Obviously some very good orders in the quarter here, but there was a comment around some of the project margins coming in a little lower.
-Is that a one time dynamic in the fourth quarter?
-Is that sort of symptomatic of what margins look like on a go forward basis?
-I just wonder if you can address that.
+Obviously, some very good orders in the quarter here, but there was a comment around some of the project margins coming in a little lower.
+Is that a one-time dynamic in the fourth quarter?
+Is that sort of symptomatic of what margins look like on a go-forward basis?
+Just wondering if you could address that.

 It's largely related to traditional oilfield services.
-I think as I commented before, the Cameron performance has been strong until recently.
+I think, as I commented before, the common performance has been strong until recent time.
 I think last quarter was a bit of a challenge due to the severe trough.
-Now for some of our short cycles, we will still continue to adjust and make sure that we are structured to be aligned with the market condition, both pricing and with the size of the market.
-We will continue to expand our Cameron franchise internationally as we have been successful.
-I would expect that the short cycle will be adjusted structurally to reflect the market condition and we will divert and increase our focus on international as we have done the last couple of years.
+Now, for some of our short cycle, we will still continue to adjust and make sure that we are structured to be aligned with the market condition, both pricing and with the size of the market.
+And we will continue to expand our carbon franchise internationally as we have been successful.
+So I would expect that the...
+The short cycle will be adjusted structurally to reflect the market condition, and we will divert and increase our focus on international as we have done the last couple of years.

 Got it.
 Thanks for the call.

-Our last question will come from the line of Chase Mulvihill with Bank of America Merrill Lynch.
+And our last question will come from the line of Chase Mulvihill with Bank of America Merrill Lynch.
 Please go ahead.
-Let's open questions.
-Morning,

-Hey, sorry.
-I want to come back to the pressure pumping and the amount of capacity that you've actually reduced.
-If I do the math correctly, it sounds like that you've stacked about 600,000 horsepower in 2019 and maybe you entered the year 2019 with about 700,000 horsepower cold stacked.
-I've done my math right.
+Hey, hey, sorry.
+So I want to come back to the pressure pumping and the amount of capacity that you've actually reduced.
+So, you know, if I do the math correctly, it sounds like that you've stacked about 600,000 horsepower in 2019, and maybe you entered the year 2019 with about 700,000 horsepower cold stacked, if I've done my math right.
 So how should we think about how much of that could come back and the cost that it would take to bring that capacity back into the market?

 Chase, our intention here is not to cold stack or warm stack and bring it back.
-Our intention here is to right size the capacity which we did, restructure the organization which we are doing and refocus on where we believe we have the best alignment with our customers.
-We have the best leverage for technology, reservoir technology or surface efficiency technology differentiation and we can bring the most benefit to our customer and to the market.
-We have done this and we don't intend to bring back capacity going forward.
+Our intention here is to right-size the capacity which we did, restructure the organization which we are doing, and refocus on where we believe we have the best alignment with our customers.
+We have the best leverage for technology, reservoir technology, or surface efficiency technology differentiation.
+We can bring the most benefit to our customers and to the market.
+We have done this, and we don't intend to bring back capacity going forward.

-Similar to the command we made last quarter, I think they see the dynamic where on large integrated contracts and high volume contracts, we still see, be it in Middle East or elsewhere internationally, we still see negative pricing pressure or downward pricing pressure.
-Well, by contrast, in more remote locations or more specific exploration offshore or difficult project execution, we see and we have seen and we have had the opportunity to negotiate better price and we see better also discipline in the market on both on all the service providers.
-So we see the market is still contrasted with large integrated contract and discrete offshore exploration or remote location.
-And we believe this trend will continue in 2020.
-Okay.
-Appreciate the color.
+Similar to the command we made last quarter, I think there is still a dynamic where on large integrated contracts and high-volume contracts, we still see, be it in the Middle East or elsewhere internationally, we still see negative pricing pressure or downward pricing pressure.
+Well, by contrast, in more remote locations, on more specific exploration, offshore or difficult project execution.
+We see and we have seen and we have had the opportunity to negotiate better price and we see better also discipline in the market on all the service providers.
+So I would say the market is still contrasted with large integrated contracts and discrete offshore exploration or remote location and we believe this trend will continue in 2020.
+Okay, I appreciate the call.
 I'll turn it back over.
 Thanks.
-So I believe that considering the time, I think we'll have to conclude this call.
-So ladies and gentlemen, I would like to highlight my key message to conclude this call.
+So I believe that concerning the time, I think we'll have to conclude this call.
+So, ladies and gentlemen, I would like to highlight my key message to conclude this call.
 First, the solid results of the fourth quarter and the full year have highlighted the significant progress we have made in our international franchise and the early steps we took in execution of our North America land strategy.
-The momentum across organization and the feedback from our customers continue to be very positive and support well our ambition for 2020.
-Our view for 2020 remains positive on the international market, which will be loaded on the back end of the year, particularly in deepwater activity.
-Internationally, we will benefit from further improvement in activity mix and revenue quality, which when combined with our capital stewardship and performance program will drive further margin expansion as a continuity of progress made in second half of 2019.
-In contrast, we face another year of declining North American market condition, but will accelerate our strategy to fast track our commitment to restore double digit margins.
-Our actions, including scale to fit capacity reduction, rationalization towards asset light through technology access and anticipated business unit exit will combine to reverse margin decline and with the ambition to grow both earnings and cash flow in contrast to 2019.
-While 2019 opened a new chapter for the company, 2020 offers the opportunity to amplify the impact of our new performance vision for the benefit of our customers and to accelerate key strategy elements to improve returns for the benefit of our shareholders.
+The momentum across our organization and the feedback from our customers continue to be very positive and support well our ambition for 2020.
+Our view for 2020 remains positive on the international market, which will be loaded on the back end of the year, particularly in deep water activity.
+Internationally, we will benefit from further improvement in activity mix and revenue quality, which, when combined with our capital stewardship and performance program, will drive further margin expansion. as a continuity of progress made in the second half of 2019.
+In contrast, we face another year of declining North America market conditions, but we'll accelerate our NAL strategy to fast-track our commitment to restore double-digit margins.
+Our actions, including scale-to-fit capacity reduction, rationalization towards asset light through technology access, and anticipated business unit exits will combine to reverse margin decline and with the ambition to grow both earnings and cash flow in contrast to 2019.
+While 2019 opens a new chapter for the company, 2020 offers the opportunity to amplify the impact of our new performance vision for the benefit of our customers and to accelerate key strategy elements to improve returns for the benefit of our shareholders.
 Thank you very much for your participation today.
 Good day to everyone.
 I look forward to seeing many of you in the coming weeks.
 Thank you.

 Ladies and gentlemen, that does conclude your conference for today.
 Thank you for your participation.
 You may now disconnect.